 What is BS 7858 Standard?

 The British Standards Institution (BSI) has recently revised the British Standard for Security Screening of Security Personnel (BS7858:2004).
 The new code of practice BS7858:2019 came into effect at the end of September 2020, substituting the revoked BS7858:2012 revised standard, which was rescinded on the 31st March 2020.
 The BS7858 standard has become progressively more crucial when it comes to the protection of individuals, goods & services, estate, and personal data.
-The BS7858 safeguards such elements by guaranteeing that the veracity of the person authorised to access such sensitive data is certified and retains as such.
+The BS7858 safeguards such elements by guaranteeing that the veracity of the person authorized to access such sensitive data is certified and retains as such.

 There is a lot of misrepresentation circulating regarding the changes to BS7858 Standard which CRI Group, as the only company in the Middle East and Asian region with an implemented BS 7858:2019 standard and BS 102000:2018 code of practice for investigative services and ISO27001 (Information Security Management System) certification, want to help clean up.